Restricting Entries to All-Pay Contests: A Two-Stage Model and Relevant Proofs

 \subsection{Non-Existence Proof}

-\begin{proof}[\textbf{Proof of Proposition \ref{prop_non-existenc_sec}}] The proof includes three steps: i) we first characterize the posterior beliefs based on monotone and symmetric first-stage strategy; ii) we then derive the unique symmetric and monotone PBE if exists; iii) we show that there is always an incentive for players to deviate from the above strategy.
+\begin{proof}[\textbf{Proof of Proposition \ref{prop_non-existenc_sec}}] The proof includes three steps: i) we first characterize the posterior beliefs based on monotone and symmetric first-stage strategy; ii) when $v(\cdot\mid n_2)$ is not increasing, there does not exist symmetric and strictly increasing PBE; iii) when $v(\cdot\mid n_2)$ is increasing, we derive the unique symmetric and strictly increasing PBE if existing, but we show that there is always an incentive for players to deviate from the above strategy.